ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 Here, the leading asterisk is a placeholder for the variable, which is defined in the <DIAGNOSTICS>-tag (see below), the trailing asterisk is a placeholder for the start/end date of the data set.
 This naming convention conforms to the syntax used for CMIP5 DRS filenames (as implied by the project specifier name).
 By implementing their own project specifier classes into the Python code (*interface_scripts/projects.py*), the user can handle data sets that follow different file naming conventions or require additional information to be passed along in addition to the filename. :numref:`tab_proj_spec` gives a summary of the available project specifiers and arguments to be used in each <model> line.

-[**Note: Examples for the most commonly used project specifiers CMIP5, CMIP5_ETHZ, OBS, and obs4mips as well as downloading instructions and information on the required local directory structure for the model / observational data can be found in :numref:`diag_avail`.**]
+[**Note: Examples for the most commonly used project specifiers CMIP5, CMIP5_ETHZ, OBS, and obs4mips as well as downloading instructions and information on the required local directory structure for the model / observational data can be found in Section :numref:`diag_avail`.**]

 The <model>-tag may also take the optional attribute "*id*":